Warning about Confidential Court Records

 Filer Must Designate Record as Non-Public

 If the document being filed is not a public record, the person filing the document must designate it as a non-public record.
-See Rule 4-202.09(9).
+See Utah Rule of Judicial Administration 4-202.09(9).

 Substitute Information for Non-Public Information